Remote & hybrid education provision: information for parents

-Where individual children are isolating we will provide work that covers what has been delivered in the lessons that they have missed.
+Where individual children are isolating we will provide work that, as far as practical, mirrors what has been delivered in the lessons that they have missed.
 In some cases we are able to run “live lessons” that pupils can access at the same time as the students in school, in other instances we will provide work through google classroom.

-The senior member of staff with overall responsibility for the quality assurance of remote learning is Mrs K Binns.
+The senior member of staff with overall responsibility for the quality assurance of remote learning is Mr P Wheatley

 During live lessons pupils must ensure: